jhpce-jhu/jhpce_mkdocs/docs/files/acl.md

 this, Access Control Lists (ACLs) can be used.

 ### Overview
 + There are 2 sets of ACL commands, one for `/users`, `/dcs04`, and `/dcs05` directories, and one for use on other directories in Lustre file systems, such as `/dcl01`, `/dcl02` ... .
+As of March 2024, all of the files originally found on a Lustre file server named DCL01 have been copied off to live on other, normal file servers.
+But the name /dcl01 has been preserved, for convenience.
+So only paths starting with /dcl02/ are currently served by Lustre file servers.

-+ Some common notes that are applicable to both types of ACL commands:
+Some common notes that are applicable to both types of ACL commands:

 + ACLs can be used to give either read or read/write access to a file or directory.
 + ACLs should use the security notion of “least privilege”, meaning that ACLs should give only the needed access and nothing more. +  When setting up an ACL for a user access on a file or directory that is several layer deep in the directory structure, a `READ-EXECUTE` ACL will need to be set on all levels above the file or directory you are sharing.
 For example, if you are setting an ACL on the directory `/users/bob/mydata/project1/shared`, you would also need to set a `READ-EXECUTE` ACL on `/users/bob/mydata/project1`, `/users/bob/mydata`, and `/users/bob`.
 + Default ACLs can be set on a directory, and this ACL will be inherited into the directory structure as new files and directories are create.
 + However, existing files and directories that exist beneath a directory that an ACL is being set on will not be affected by a new ACL.
 If you need to propagate an ACL into an exiting directory tree, you will need to use the `recursive` option to the ACL command.
 + With default ACLs, the individual user’s `umask` setting is important in assuring that new files and directories that get created have the correct permissions set.
 The `umask` setting will take precedence over the ACL, so it must be more permissive than the ACL.
 For example, if you want to set a default group ACL where the group has write access, you need to make sure that your umask is set to `0002` rather than `0022`, as the “2” in the group umask bit will prevent the group write capability.
 + ACL commands should be run on a compute node and not a login node.
-Long-running recursive ACL commands on large directory trees may also be done via a submitted script.
+Long-running recursive ACL commands on large directory trees may also be done via a submitted batch job script.

-+ Example useage:
+Example useage:

 ```
 [alice@compute-123 ~]$ mkdir test1